ErinNC/Roll-the-Dice/README.md

 ### Next Steps & More
 - I intend to add a command-line interface in the future.
 Instructions available [here](https://realpython.com/command-line-interfaces-python-argparse/)

-- Step-by-step instructions to create the dice simulator app can be found [here](https://realpython.com/python-dice-roll/#project-overview)
+- Instructions to create the dice simulator app can be found [here](https://realpython.com/python-dice-roll/#project-overview)